goinvo/goinvo.com-2018-old-features/README.md

 #### Live Deployments

-To deploy the build to the live server, be sure the following line is set as follows in `config.rb`:
+To deploy the build to the live server simply merge the `deploy` branch into `master`.
+Everything in master will automatically be built and uploaded to the server.

-	`s3_bucket = 'www.goinvo.com'`

-Then run

-	$ middleman s3_sync

--OR-

-	$ middleman s3_sync --force

--OR to build and deploy in one fell swoop-

-	$ bundle exec middleman build && middleman s3_sync